 4. Get the owner details and contact information for that property with Reonomy.

-Once you’ve identified a property or properties of interest and analyze them as opportunities, you can use Reonomy TrueOwner to quickly find out who the owners are, along with the contact information of those owners—even if the owner is an LLC.
+Once you’ve identified a property or properties of interest and analyze them as opportunities, Reonomy allows you to uncover owner names, mailing addresses and contact information—even if the owner is an LLC.

-Once you spot a property, visit its profile page and check out the Ownership tab.
+Once you find an interesting property, click into its property card and check out the Ownership tab.
 There, you’ll be able to see the reported owner of the property, whether it’s an LLC or an individual.

 5. Self-Certify or Locate an Opportunity Zone Fund.